BEKK-IoT/getting-started/src/text/setup.md

-## Getting familier with the libraries
+## Getting familiar with the libraries

 All the devices shares a common library **devices-core**.
 The library consist of two wrappers to make your life easier.
 One wrapper for Firebase and one wrapper for Johnny-Five.